catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 There are a few steps we need to do to create our program:
 1. Create a project in IDE
 2. Write the code
-	i.
-Create a WebDriver instance.
+	* Create a WebDriver instance.
-	ii.
-Navigate to a Web page (https://www.google.com). iii.
-Find the HTML element (search field, search button) on the Web page. iv.
-Perform an action on the found element (fill the field, click on button).
+	* Navigate to a Web page (https://www.google.com).
+	* Find the HTML element (search field, search button) on the Web page.
+	* Perform an action on the found element (fill the field, click on button).
 3. Run the program

 ##### Create a project in IDE